Milanche74/React-Assignment/README.md

 - [x] Istanbul is hardcoded for the default selected city.
 Initially show a message that User has to select a city.
 - [x] Create a new component, a bar chart, which will allow comparing two cities population.

+## To Improve

+- [ ] Think about app structure, find a way to group chart and select element together
+- [ ] Improve styling
+- [ ] Try to visualize data with another chart